veeto

 Key Takeaways

-• Establishes a new dental program to reduce reliance on sedation for patients with developmental disabilities.
+• Establishes a new dental program to reduce the need for sedation in treating patients with disabilities by 2027.

-• Requires California dental schools to train providers and implement teledentistry systems by July 2027.
+• Requires state dental schools to train providers and implement teledentistry systems at 10 regional centers.

-• Mandates annual reporting to track program effectiveness and patient outcomes.
+• Mandates annual reporting to track program effectiveness in improving dental care access.

 Get Involved